-A contested case hearing was held on January 22, 2013 to decide the following disputed issue:
+A contested case hearing was held on March 15, 2013 to decide the following disputed issue:

-1. Is the preponderance of the evidence contrary to the decision of the IRO that the claimant is not entitled to an additional 80 hours of pain management, five sessions per week for two weeks for the head/neck/right shoulder/sternum, for the compensable injury of (Date of Injury)?
+1. Is the preponderance of the evidence contrary to the decision of the IRO that the Claimant is not entitled to 80 hours of chronic pain management for the compensable injury of (Date of Injury)?